xebialabs/xl-deploy-kubernetes-helm-chart/documentation/docs/migration-deploy-from-on-prem-to-k8s.md

 sidebar_position: 22
 ---

-#  Migrate an existing Digital.ai Deploy installation to Kubernetes (v23.3 and v24.1)
+#  Planning migration of an existing Digital.ai Deploy installation to Kubernetes (v23.3 and v24.1)

 :::caution
 This is internal documentation.